 - A “thunderclap” headache – severe and abrupt

 - If you are over 50 and have new headache pain

 Causes of basilar migraines

-Basilar migraines are thought to be caused by arteries in your brain and neck being squeezed.
-Constriction of the basilar artery, an artery that goes through your neck and brain stem to bring blood up to your brain, is thought to be involved in causing basilar migraines.
+Basilar migraine is probably caused by arteries in your brain and neck being squeezed.
+Constriction of the basilar artery, the one going through your neck and brainstem to bring blood up to your brain, is thought to be involved in causing basilar migraines.
 It’s not clear whether this is actually the case, though.

-As with other migraines with aura, basilar migraines can be caused by a number of external factors, too.
-The most common causes of basilar migraines include:
+As with other migraines with aura, basilar migraines can be caused by several external factors, too.
+The most common causes of basilar migraine are: